SpenceKonde/DxCore/megaavr/extras/Ref_TCD.md

 analogWrite(PIN_PA4,0);
 analogWrite(PIN_PA5,255); // high and low levels behave the same.
 TCD0.CMPBCLR = 1019;       // increasee period.
-analogWrite(PIN_PA5,64);   // This can't make anything wierd happen, no other PWM coming out. delay(5000);  //we later want to increase frequency, we can do this:
+analogWrite(PIN_PA5,64);   // This can't make anything weird happen, no other PWM coming out. delay(5000);  //we later want to increase frequency, we can do this:
 TCD0.CMPBCLR = 509;
 analogWrite(PIN_PA5,64);   // Still just one active channel, everything normal.